-A botanist designed that layout of trees in Soldiers’ National Cemetery.
-Each species of tree is labeled for visitors.
+Botanist William Saunders designed that layout of trees in Soldiers’ National Cemetery.
+He selected the species of trees and designed their placement to frame the semi-circular graves of about 3,600 Gettysburg soldiers.
 In this article, we offer a collage of photographs.

 Trees in Soldiers’ National Cemetery – A Photo Gallery

-In the photo gallery below, hover over the image with your mouse (or gently press the image on your mobile device) to read the name of the species of tree.
+In the photo gallery below, hover over each image with your mouse (or gently press the image on your mobile device) to learn the tree’s species.
 How many species can you count?Back to Study Notes